mendicant-original/university-web/public-site/views/resources/learning_materials.md

 We are committed to releasing our exams, exercises and other learning materials in a timely fashion so that others may benefit from them.
-Be sure to browse the network graphs on github to see solutions from RMU students and other Ruby developers.
+Be sure to browse the network graphs on github to see solutions from RbMU students and other Ruby developers.

 ### 2010/T3